grame-cncm/faustlive/README_FaustLive_Unix.txt

 	make
 	make httpd
 	sudo make install
-	(  if you want to use remote function make remote
+	(  if you want to use remote processing make remote
 	sudo make install  )